Flavio Alfaro: Minor leagues

 Alfaro was subsequently drafted by the Atlanta Braves in the 4th round of the 1984 Major League Baseball draft.
 He would go on to play only one season in the minor leagues with the Class-A Durham Bulls of the Carolina League.
 He batted .193 with 3 home runs, 34 RBIs and 29 stolen bases in 110 games for the team, and played predominantly at second base.
 He was traded to the Milwaukee Brewers in March 1986, just prior to start of the season, in a trade involving major leaguers Rick Cerone and Ted Simmons.
 However, he retired after a back injury and a contract dispute with Brewers management over which level in the minor leagues he would play.
 He was the first player from the 1984 Olympic team to retire from professional baseball.

 He would later concede that his inability to adjust to wooden bats led to his early retirement in professional baseball.
 [14] In the 1980s the NCAAs exclusively used aluminum bats for financial reasons, and it wasn't uncommon for some of the brightest college baseball stars to struggle with wood bats they would be required to use once they started playing professional baseball.
-Many never matched their collegiate success and some like Flavio, failed to make the major leagues at all.